Phu Bai Combat Base: 1969–1972

+During the Easter Offensive in March 1972, 2nd BN 1st INF REGT 196th LIB was flown from Danang to Phu Bai to provide security for the airfield and the Army Security unit.
+The 2-1IN/196LIB remained their till the Brigade stood down at the end of July 1972.

 On 20 October 1972 the base was handed over to the South Vietnamese.

-1973-5
+1973–1975

 The ARVN operated Phu Bai as a forward logistics base, and it was the only airport serving Huế.

 In September 1974, during the Battle of Phú Lộc, after pushing the ARVN defenders off Mo Tau Mountain, the People's Army of Vietnam (PAVN) targeted artillery fire against the base until they were evicted by the ARVN 1st Division and 15th Ranger Group on 11 December.

 1975

 From 5 March 1975, the PAVN shelled the base as part of the Hue–Da Nang Campaign.
 Nonetheless, the base continued to be used for aerial reinforcement of the ARVN, until it was overrun by the PAVN on 23/24 March 1975.

 Current use

 The airfield is now used as Phu Bai International Airport.